gadicc/wmd/README.md

 Quicker redeploy times.
 A bundle on our big project takes 27s seconds to generate, and then still extract again (1s :)).
-It's true Meteor has to minify/compile everything on startup, but after this, for redeploys, only changed files.
-Overall that was much quicker for us.
+It's true Meteor has to minify/compile everything on startup, but after this, on redeploys, only for changed files.
+Overall that was much, much quicker for us (and no need to retransfer entire bundle).

+Other advantages include the fact that we get Meteor's recommended (and sometimes custom) node version, which can include patches ahead of what's easily available / installable.

 * **How are git deployments done?**